louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 Evidence Synthesis

 Under normal circumstances, interactions between PTH and active vitamin D along with the dynamics of calcium and phosphorus absorption, renal tubular handing of those ions, and skeletal responsiveness help to maintain calcium homeostasis and skeletal health.
 In the absence of PTH, the gastrointestinal tract, kidneys, and skeleton are all affected, leading to hypocalcemia, hyperphosphatemia, reduced bone remodeling, and an inability to conserve filtered calcium.
 Acute hypocalcemia can be a medical emergency presenting with neuromuscular irritability.
-The recent availability of recombinant human PTH (1-84) has given hope that management of hypoparathyroidism with the missing hormone in this disorder will provide better control and reduced needs for calcium and vitamin D.
+The recent availability of recombinant human PTH (1–84) has given hope that management of hypoparathyroidism with the missing hormone in this disorder will provide better control and reduced needs for calcium and vitamin D.

 Conclusions

 Hypoparathyroidism is associated with abnormal calcium and skeletal homeostasis.
 Control with calcium and active vitamin D can be a challenge.
-The availability of PTH (1-84) replacement therapy may usher new opportunities for better control with reduced supplementation requirements.
+The availability of PTH (1–84) replacement therapy may usher new opportunities for better control with reduced supplementation requirements.

 ---

 ### KDOQI US commentary on the 2009 KDIGO clinical practice guideline for the diagnosis, evaluation, and treatment of CKD-mineral and bone disorder (CKD-MBD) [^5d6e73b2].
 American Journal of Kidney Diseases (2010).
 Medium credibility.

-CKD-MBD—initial approach to elevated parathyroid hormone (PTH) in CKD stages 3-5 not on dialysis states that “the optimal PTH level is not known,” and for patients with intact PTH (iPTH) “higher than the upper reference limit of the assay” the guideline says “we suggest” evaluation for “hyperphosphatemia, hypocalcemia, and vitamin D deficiency” (2C).
-“It is reasonable to correct these abnormalities” using “decreasing dietary phosphate intake” plus “phosphate binders, calcium supplements, and/or native vitamin D (not graded),” and “the suggested course of action is discretionary for US practitioners.”
+CKD-MBD — initial approach to elevated parathyroid hormone (PTH) in CKD stages 3–5 not on dialysis states that "the optimal PTH level is not known," and for patients with intact PTH (iPTH) "higher than the upper reference limit of the assay" the guideline says "we suggest" evaluation for "hyperphosphatemia, hypocalcemia, and vitamin D deficiency" (2C).
+"It is reasonable to correct these abnormalities" using "decreasing dietary phosphate intake" plus "phosphate binders, calcium supplements, and/or native vitamin D (not graded)," and "the suggested course of action is discretionary for US practitioners."

 ---